Plan a magical holiday adventure and take in the sights and sounds of the holiday season in and around Toledo!

-The holiday season is here, along with the anticipation of gathering once again with family and friends visiting from out of town!
-And after all the home-cooked meals, it’s time to go out and explore the array of holiday events in the Toledo area.
-From luminous holiday light displays, to horse-drawn sleigh rides and historic homes decked out for the holidays, there’s plenty of variety to please every member of your family.
+The holiday season is here, along with the anticipation of gathering once again with family and friends visiting from out of town.
+After enjoying a home-cooked meal while reconnecting, it’s time to get some fresh air and explore the numerous holiday events in the Toledo area.
+From luminous holiday light displays and Christmas tree lightings, to horse-drawn sleigh rides and historic homes decked out for the holidays, there’s plenty of festivities everyone is sure to love!

 Lights Before Christmas

-The annual Lights Before Christmas at the Toledo Zoo and Aquarium, voted Best Zoo Lights two years in a row by USA Today Readers, will once again dazzle visitors beginning Friday, Nov.
-23 through Dec.
-31. The Toledo Zoo is once again in the running for the 2018 USA Today’s 10 Best Reader’s Choice Contest among 20 other amazing zoos from across the country.
-That speaks volumes to the commitment our zoo has in bringing visitors the best darned lights show in the land.
+The annual Lights Before Christmas at the Toledo Zoo & Aquarium, voted Best Zoo Lights two years in a row by USA Today Readers, is ready to dazzle visitors beginning Friday, Nov.
+18 through Dec.
+31. The Toledo Zoo is once again in the running for the 2022 USA Today’s 10 Best Reader’s Choice Contest among 20 other amazing zoos from across the country.
+Love the Lights Before Christmas as much as we do?
+Make sure to click here to vote daily for the Toledo Zoo & Aquarium.

-Lights Before Christmas hours run Sunday through Thursday from 3-8 p.m. and Friday through Saturday, 3-9 p.m.
+Lights Before Christmas run Nov.
+18 through Dec.
+31, Monday through Thursday from 3-8 p.m. and Friday through Sunday, 3-9 p.m.
 The Zoo remains open for one additional hour after gates close to allow guests to complete their visit.
 The Tree Lighting Ceremony will take place on Fri, Nov.
 18 at 6 p.m. in the Gardens.

 Holidays in the Manor House